Bharat Biotech to ramp up production of Covaxin to 10-12 crore doses by July-end: Dr NK Arora | Health

 Bharat Biotech to ramp up production of Covaxin to 10-12 crore doses by July-end: Dr NK Arora

-With ramping up of production capacities, nearly 25 crore 'Made in India' vaccines are expected to be available by August, a senior official has said and noted that it will go a long way in meeting the target of vaccinating one crore people daily against COVID-19.
+With ramping up of production capacities, nearly 25 crore 'Made in India' vaccine doses are expected to be available by August, a senior official has said and noted that it will go a long way in meeting the target of vaccinating one crore people daily against COVID-19.

 - Country: